Warren Easton Charter High School: History

 The school was founded in 1843 as Boys High School.
 It was the first high school in the State of Louisiana and as a public school was formed to educate the working-class population of the city of New Orleans.
 By 1855 the school had expanded to four locations.
 After the Civil War in 1867, the four Boys High Schools were merged into Consolidated Boys High School.

 In 1911, the Orleans Parish School Board bought a property for a new high school and construction began during that year.
 The school received its name in 1911, Warren Easton High School.
 It was named after Warren Easton, the first Supervisor of Education of the State of Louisiana and the City of New Orleans.
 The principal administrator and the faculty moved into 3019 Canal Street in 1913.
 The school was originally an all-boys school and in 1952 the school became coeducational.
 In 1967, Easton was racially integrated and in 1977 the school became a fundamental magnet school.

 Prior to 2005, the school was directly under the authority of the Orleans Parish School Board.
 In 2005, as Hurricane Katrina was about to hit, the New Orleans Regional Transit Authority (RTA) designated Easton as a place where people could receive transportation to the Louisiana Superdome, a shelter of last resort.
 After Hurricane Katrina hit New Orleans, the school was closed for one year.

-In 2006, the school re-opened as a charter school and became Warren Easton Charter High School. n 2007, actress Sandra Bullock adopted the school.
+In 2006, the school re-opened as a charter school and became Warren Easton Charter High School.
+In 2007, actress Sandra Bullock adopted the school.
 Bullock contributed thousands of dollars to the school and also helped to build an on-campus health clinic.